Undergraduate Department of Art History

 Major in Art History

-The Bachelor of Arts (BA) program in the history and criticism of art requires a total of forty-eight semester hours of which forty-two will be in art history and six in studio art.
-The foundation courses (ARH 2050, ARH 2051, and ARH 3XXX World Arts Survey) provide a broad view of major artists, cultural groups, and monuments from Western and World Art history and are to be taken as early as possible.
-Majors are required to take an additional nine upper-level courses, one of which must be in World Arts.
-Two of the nine courses must be seminars in art history (ARH 4800), prior to which fifteen credit hours in art history must be completed.
-Only a grade of "C" or better is acceptable for courses in Art History to be credited toward the major.
+The Bachelor of Arts (BA) program in the history and criticism of art requires a total of forty-five semester hours, of which thirty-nine will be in art history and six in studio art.
+The foundation courses (ARH 2050 and ARH 2051) provide a broad view of major artists, cultural groups, and monuments from Western and World Art history and are to be taken as early as possible.
+ARH 3XXX courses, conceived as intermediate-level introductions to subfields and theoretical concerns within the discipline, should also be taken early to build in-depth disciplinary knowledge, skills, and other critical competencies in advance of 4000-level upper-division coursework.
+Majors are required to take an additional ten upper-level courses, two of which must be in World Arts.
+Two of the ten courses must be seminars in art history (ARH 4800), prior to which twelve credit hours in art history must be completed.
+Only a grade of “C” or better is acceptable for courses in Art History to be credited toward the major.
 Students must also satisfy the University language requirement for the BA degree.
-Art History majors satisfy the University Oral Competency and Computer Skills Competency with SPC 2067 and ARH 2814, respectively.
+Art History majors satisfy the University Digital Literacy Competency with ARH 2814.

 Honors in the Major